awslabs/aws-lambda-web-adapter/examples/php-zip-snapstart/README.md

-# Spring Boot 2 Zip example
+# PHP in 2 SnapStart example

-A basic pet store application written with the Spring Boot 2 framework.
-You can build and test it locally as a typical Spring Boot 2 application.
+A basic pet store application written with the PHP.
+You can build and test it locally as a typical PHP application.

 The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yaml` file in the root folder contains the application definition.